-Calculating the Corporate Activity Tax
+Calculating the Corporate Activity Tax (CAT)

 The Corporate Activity Tax is complicated and calculating your potential tax can be confusing.
-Therefore, ORLA has created a CAT calculator to help our members understand how to calculate the tax.
+Therefore, ORLA has created a CAT calculator example to help our members understand how to calculate the tax.
 This exercise is only meant to help you project what your tax liability could be next year based on your sales in 2018.
 As always, please be sure to consult your tax advisors.

 The Department of Revenue (DOR) held a series of town hall meetings across the state in September-October to seek input from business taxpayers about the administrative rules for Oregon’s new Corporate Activity Tax (CAT).
 Hospitality industry members were encouraged to join ORLA at one of these meetings and share their concerns about the tax and ask questions.